 namespace: default

-fields: the first is the snapshot’s name and the second is the paired snapshot request’s name.
-You can pick any name you want for them, but the names must match between all the files in this guide.
+is the reference of the corresponding volume snapshot.
+You can pick any name you want for them, but the names must match in the VolumeSnapshot

 The deletionPolicy